KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 Where

 -  `t` simple table
 -  `c` is a list of columns as symbols to apply encoding to.
-Setting as 0b will encode of all symbol columns
+Setting as `::` will encode all symbol columns

 returns one-hot encoded representation as a table.